Sciwhylab/WGCNA-Online/README.md

 ## Using the Dockerfile

-If you have [Docker](https://www.docker.com/products/docker-desktop) installed, you can build and run the app using the provided Dockerfile.
+If you have [Docker](https://docs.docker.com/get-docker/) installed, you can build, run and deploy the app using the provided Dockerfile.

 You can build the image using the following command: